p3palazzo/comparative-histories/paper.md

-Comparative histories of architecture were developed in Europe during the second half of the 19^th^ century at the intersection of two intellectual movements: the Idealist philosophy of history and the articulation of the disciplinary field of architecture.
-Comparative textbooks such as Fergusson's early *Illustrated Handbook of Architecture*, Choisy's *Histoire de l'architecture*, and Fletchers' *History of Architecture on the Comparative Method* portrayed architectural history as a collection of culture--epochs through time and space, each signaled by a characteristic style.
+Comparative histories of architecture were developed in Europe during the second half of the 19^th^ century at the intersection of two intellectual movements: on the one hand, the Idealist philosophy of history, running from Vico and Winckelmann [@momigliano:1990classical, 75] to Hegel, Herder, and Marx [@rose:1984marxs]; on the other hand, the articulation of the disciplinary field of architectural practice and education that Épron saw at the heart of eclecticism [@epron:1997comprendre].
+Comparative textbooks such as Fergusson's early *Illustrated Handbook of Architecture* [@fergusson:1855illustrated], Barberot's *Histoire des styles* [@barberot:1891histoire], Choisy's *Histoire de l'architecture* [@choisy:1899histoire], or Fletchers' *History of Architecture on the Comparative Method* [@fletcher:1905history] portrayed architectural history as a collection of culture--epochs through time and space, each signaled by a characteristic style [@barberot:1891histoire1, v].
 These styles did not arise at random, but resulted almost deterministically from the interplay between the historical unfolding of the human mind and the constraints of geography, climate, materials, and inherited technical knowledge.

+The deterministic development of style was not the only aspect of an Idealist philosophy of history that these 19^th^-century textbooks borrowed.
+They also consolidated a practice that would become a hallmark of architectural history textbooks to the present day: using a few, paradigmatic examples to stand in for the general character of a culture--epoch [@ghirardo:2008review67].
+Idealist systems of art history, from Hegel to Wölfflin and Zevi, are infamous (and somewhat unfairly so) for having little concern for the particulars of individual facts.
+Choisy, for example, drew analyses from a wealth of specific buildings from the Ancient and Medieval Mediterranean.
+He had studied some of these in detail in his earlier work on Roman and Byzantine architecture [@choisy:1873romains; @choisy:1883byzantins].
+In his broader *Histoire de l'architecture*, on the other hand, he presented only partial aspects of each building insofar as they served to illustrate the general characteristics and trends of each style.
+In a sense, Choisy's canon is not made of great works, but of general principles; the Renaissance, a period when individual character slowly gains ground over cultural trends, is only superficially discussed at the end of the second volume of his textbook.

+Comparative histories of architecture did not, of course, invent the Western canon and its oversimplifications.
+However, James Fergusson, for one, may very well have been partly responsible for giving a rationale for this canon.
+Long before Banister Fletcher's "historical" and "non-historical" styles [@baydar:1998postcolonial, 11], in 1855 Fergusson split the history of architecture between, on the one hand, most "Pagan" styles, and on the other hand, "Christian" buildings together with their direct precedents in "Pagan", i.e. classical, societies [@fergusson:1855illustrated1, vii].
+Thus, he implied only that strand leading through classical Antiquity to the Gothic style was worthy of study for its historical development.

-At the same time, the discourse of comparative history gave great weight to the architects' decision-making in response to these external constraints.
+At the same time as it painted architecture in general strokes where the individual building was only proof of a general concept, the discourse of comparative history gave great weight to the architects' decision-making in response to these external constraints.
+This apparent contradiction is resolved when we look at the context in which architectural history arose.
 Like art history, architectural scholarship in 19^th^-century Europe was concerned with making sense of a growing body of works unveiled by archaeology and colonialism.
 Unlike art history, on the other hand, the history of architecture could not retreat into a narrative of formal autonomy.
 The systematic knowledge of classical and non-classical styles developed alongside the European architects' insecurity about the very nature of the profession.
 Comparative studies were therefore called upon to provide both justification for aesthetic judgments---that is, the choice among a myriad styles---and a rationale for framing the discipline of